VM Poweroff

 Verify the prerequisites

-• Ensure that Kubernetes Version > 1.16
+- Ensure that Kubernetes Version > 1.16

-• Ensure that the Litmus Chaos Operator is running by executing kubectl get pods in operator namespace (typically, litmus).If not, install from here
+- Ensure that the Litmus Chaos Operator is running by executing

-• Ensure that you have sufficient Vcenter access to stop and start the VM.
+vm-poweroffexperiment resource is available in the cluster by executingkubectl get chaosexperimentsin the desired namespace.
+If not, install from here - Ensure that you have sufficient Vcenter access to stop and start the VM.

-• (Optional) Ensure to create a Kubernetes secret having the Vcenter credentials in the CHAOS_NAMESPACE.
-A sample secret file looks like:
+(Optional) Ensure to create a Kubernetes secret having the Vcenter credentials in the

 Note: You can pass the VM credentials as secrets or as an chaosengine ENV variable.

-Default Validations
+Default Validations¶

 View the default validations

-• VM should be in healthy state.
+- VM should be in healthy state.

-Minimal RBAC configuration example (optional)
+Minimal RBAC configuration example (optional)¶

 NOTE